15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 My best VA experiences resulted from a good hiring and onboarding process.

-I write detailed job descriptions, narrow down candidates based on perceived fit, take the top candidates through a detailed interview process, and see if they can follow my directions during a paid test project.
+I write detailed job descriptions, narrow down candidates based on perceived fit, interview the top candidates thoroughly, and see if they can follow my directions during a paid test project.

-Once they’re on my team, they go through an onboarding process that answers all their questions about working conditions around using certain tools and how to submit invoices.
-I share resources regarding specific client needs and how to use tools or deliver certain types of projects on an intranet that they can access whenever they need to.
+Once on my team, they undergo an onboarding process that answers all their questions about working conditions, using specific tools, and submitting invoices.
+I share resources regarding particular client needs and how to use tools or deliver specific projects on an intranet they can access whenever required.

 James Reynolds